aduome/Deploy-web-app-to-connect-aws-dynamodb-data/README.md

 This section publishes a custom metric to the CloudWatch service.
 It uses the `putMetricData` method of the CloudWatch client to send metric data.
 The metric data configuration should be provided inside the `MetricData` parameter.

 ## License
-This project is licensed under the MIT License.
+- This project is licensed under the GNU General Public License v3.0.
-Feel free to customize and modify the code to fit your specific needs.
+- Feel free to customize and modify the code to fit your specific needs.

 ## Acknowledgments
 This code is based on the AWS SDK for PHP and the SendinBlue PHP SDK.

 <!-- CONTACT -->

 ## Contact